lukaszkukla/safely/README.md

 ## Future developments

 There are a few ideas that I would like to implement in the future:
-* Search function to find hazards by entering keywords
 * Filter funciton to narrow down list based on the hazard type, riks level, status etc.
 * Additional user profiles and access levels -> administrator, manager, employee
 * Use Google maps location service when adding a new hazard